mazelab/haraka-plugins/README.md

 ### Installation

-Install the mysql provider plugin if not present
+Install the mysql provider plugin if not present.

 Copy the following files into your haraka instance:

 - rcpt_to.mysql.js > plugins/rcpt_to.mysql.js
 - config/rcpt_to.mysql.ini > config/rcpt_to.mysql.ini

-Add rcpt_to.mysql into config/plugins
+Add rcpt_to.mysql into config/plugins.

 ### Configuration config/rcpt_to.mysql.ini